biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 - An **input** part where the input channels are defined.
 - An **output** part where we specify what to store as a result, that will be sent to other processes or published as final result.
-- A **script** part where we have the block of code to be executed using data from the input channel, and that will produce the output for the ouput channel.
+- A **script** part where we have the block of code to be executed using data from the input channel, and that will produce the output for the output channel.

-Any kind of code / command line can be run there, as it is **language agnostic**.
+Any kind of code/command line can be run there, as it is **language agnostic**.

 .. note::
-	You can have some trouble with escaping some characters: in that case, it is better to save the code into a file and call that file as a program.
+	You can have some trouble with escaping some characters: in that case, it is better to save the code into a file and call that file a program.

 .. tip::
 	Before the input, you can indicate a **tag** that will be reported in the log.
-This is quite useful for **logging / debugging**.
+This is quite useful for **logging/debugging**.

 Workflow
 ------------

-The code above will produce nothing (actually a warning), because it requires the part that will actually **call the process** and connect it to the input channel.
+The code above will produce nothing (actually a warning) because it requires the part that will actually **call the process** and connect it to the input channel.

 .. code-block:: console